intel/e2eAIOK/e2eAIOK/ModelAdapter/readme.md

    You can find a complete demo at [distiller customized demo](../../demo/ma/distiller/Model_Adapter_Distiller_customized_resnet18_CIFAR100.ipynb)

 **Acceleration with logits saving**
 During distillation, teacher forwarding usually takes a lot of time.
 To accelerate the training procedure, We can save the predicting logits from teacher in advance and reuse it in later student training.
-Here is the [Logits saving demo](../../demo/ma/distiller/Model_Adapter_Distiller_customized_resnet18_CIFAR100_save_logits.ipynb) and the code for [training with saved logits](../../demo/ma/distiller/Model_Adapter_Distiller_customized_resnet18_CIFAR100_train_with_logits.ipynb)
+Here is the [logits saving demo](../../demo/ma/distiller/Model_Adapter_Distiller_customized_resnet18_CIFAR100_save_logits.ipynb) and the code for [training with saved logits](../../demo/ma/distiller/Model_Adapter_Distiller_customized_resnet18_CIFAR100_train_with_logits.ipynb)

 #### Domain Adapter